Dell Inspiron laptops: Inspiron Mini Series ^{(2008–2010)}

 The Dell Inspiron Mini Series is a sub-line of subnotebook/netbook computers designed by Dell.
 The series was introduced in September 2008 amidst the growing popularity of low-cost netbook computers introduced by competitors.
 This sub-line has since been discontinued.

-Inspiron 3000 Series
+Inspiron 3000 series

-Inspiron 11 3000 2-in-1(31##)
+Inspiron 11 3100 2-in-1 series (2014)

 3147: — Released in 2014, The Inspiron 11 3000 Series 2-in-1 is a 2-in-1 notebook with an 11-inch touchscreen and Intel processors.
 It competes with Acer Aspire R 11, Asus Transformer Book Flip TP200, HP Pavilion x360, HP Stream x360, Lenovo Yoga 2 11 and Toshiba Satellite Radius 11.